awsdocs/aws-freertos-docs/doc_source/userguide/qual-steps.md

 ## Configure Your AWS Credentials<a name="cfg-aws-afr"></a>

 You need to configure your AWS credentials for Device Tester to communicate with the AWS cloud\.
-For more information, see [ Set up AWS Credentials and Region for Development](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html)\.
-Valid AWS credentials must be specified in the `<devicetester_extract_location> /devicetester_afreertos_[win|mac|linux]/configs/config.json` configuration file\.
+For more information, see [Set up AWS Credentials and Region for Development](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html)\.
+Valid AWS credentials must be specified in the `devicetester_extract_location/devicetester_afreertos_[win|mac|linux]/configs/config.json` configuration file\.

 ## Create a Device Pool in IDT for FreeRTOS<a name="cfg-dt-dp"></a>